patryk3211/PowerGrid/README.md

 </p>

 <p>
-You can join the [Community Discord Server](https://discord.gg/QQqqEnJqGz) if you want to discuss this mod or ask questions.
+You can join the <a href="https://discord.gg/QQqqEnJqGz">Community Discord Server</a> if you want to discuss this mod or ask questions.
 </p>

 ## Contributing